- What is Copywriting?

 It can spike the sales or doesn’t work at all!

-What was the last time you purchased something online?
+When was the last time you purchased something online?
 What prompted you to make a purchase?
-The most likely answer to this lies in a perfect copy.
+The most likely answer to this lies in a perfect ad copy.
 A copy that sells.

 For example, this simple yet effective ad copy resulted in increased conversions.